 A link is a piece of code in the content of one website directing visitors to another website.
 If you have other websites that link back to your own then those connections are referred to as backlinks.

 These backlinks have been important to search engines like Google as they represented a vote of confidence from one website owner to another.
 This vote of confidence was the easiest way for Google to assign a value of trust or authority to a website or brand.

-Google has always been aware of this flaw to the system and has implemented numerous countermeasures in the attempt to squeeze out fraudulent links and create a better user experience over the last 2 decades.
+Google has always been aware of this flaw in the system and has implemented numerous countermeasures in the attempt to squeeze out fraudulent links and create a better user experience over the last 2 decades.

 The short answer is contextual content.
 As Google's computing power and algorithms improve, it no longer needs to rely on flawed signals and it can understand what users value.
 It can understand the content across websites and understand the sentiment behind references towards brands and other websites.

 Google's end goal is to provide the best customer experience as that is what is going to keep people using Google and its other services.
 Your SEO strategy needs to be aimed toward the same goal.
 If you provide the best user experience then Google will reward you with better rankings.

 If your strategy is based around trying to trick Google into ranking you higher then you are doomed to fail.
 Link building should not be the core focus of any modern SEO strategy.